Halophilus/Close-My-Tab/README.md

 - Once the timer ends, the tab is automatically closed.
 - This time interval is not revealed to the user.
 - This timer ends at the end of its random interval, if the tab is closed, or if the user navigates to a non-distracting site within the tab.

+## Visible timer
+- A visible timer is injected into distracting webpages using `content-script.js`
+- This shows the current `maxTimeAllowed`, or the remaining time available for the day.
+- This does NOT reflect the current timer for the tab.
+- This allows the user to monitor live time remaining, including deductions from concurrent distracting tabs.
+- The timer has a fixed position at the very top of the page, forcing users to scroll to the top of the page to check time remaining.

 ### Reduction Factor
 - The time allowance for new sessions on distracting websites is reduced based on the elapsed time since the last session ended.